 What should you say to program representatives?

-All residency programs at FMM participate in the NRMP Match.
-The Match provides a uniform process, as all steps are completed in the same manner and at the same time by all applicants and participating institutions.
-For International Medical Graduates (IMGs), the definition of an IMG is a physician who received a basic medical degree from a medical school located outside the United States and Canada that is not accredited by a U.S. accrediting body, the Liaison Committee on Medical Education, or the American Osteopathic Association.
-The location and accreditation of the medical school, not the citizenship of the physician, determine whether the graduate is an IMG.
+: All residency programs at FMM participate in the NRMP Match.
+The Match offers a standardized process, as all steps are carried out in the same way and at the same time by all applicants and participating institutions.
+For International Medical Graduates (IMGs), an IMG is a physician who received a medical degree from a school outside the United States and Canada that is not accredited by a U.S. accrediting organization, the Liaison Committee on Medical Education, or the American Osteopathic Association.
+The location and accreditation of the medical school, not the physician's citizenship, determine whether the graduate is considered an IMG.

-Use the Directory of State Medical and Osteopathic Boards (www.fsmb.org) to access state-specific information for any state in which you are applying to a residency.
-You may want to know if you can obtain a license in a specific state while in residency.
-Some states have a list of recognized international medical schools that are eligible for licensure in the state.
-Additionally, some states have restrictions on the number of USMLE attempts allowed or the timeframe within which USMLE tests must be taken.
+Use the State Medical Boards to access state-specific information for any state where you're applying for residency.
+You may want to know if you can obtain a license in a particular state while in residency.
+Some states maintain a list of recognized international medical schools eligible for licensure within that state.
+Additionally, certain states impose restrictions on the number of USMLE attempts allowed or the timeframe within which USMLE tests must be taken.

-Consult the World Directory of Medical Schools (www.wdoms.org) to confirm that students and graduates from your medical school are eligible.
+Check the World Directory of Medical Schools to confirm that students and graduates from your medical school are eligible.
 If your school is not eligible, the programs at Family Medicine Midwest cannot accept you.
 If you are less than two years post-graduation, apply for AAFP Transitional Membership.